raiedsiddiqui/tapcm/src/site/markdown/authentication.md

 Database
 --------
-Users are defined in the survey_app.users table.
+Users are defined in the tapcm_db.users table.
 This table contains the following fields:
 * id: integer, primary key
 * name: the full name of the user
 * username: the username used for logging in